railsjazz/railsochrome/README.md

 [![RailsJazz](https://github.com/igorkasyanchuk/rails_time_travel/blob/main/docs/my_other.svg?raw=true)](https://www.railsjazz.com)
 [![Listed on OpenSource-Heroes.com](https://opensource-heroes.com/badge-v1.svg)](https://opensource-heroes.com/o/railsjazz)

-Project created just for fun and because of curiosity.
+Project was created just for fun and out of curiosity.

 The idea of this project is to print log messages from the Rails app in a Chrome console.
 It will work even if you have a simple JSON API call.

-What is funny it can print log messages from the models.
-Just call a class method `Railsochrome.log`.
+What is funny, is that it can log messages from the models.
+Just call a class method Railsochrome.log.

 How it works see on the diagram below: